adcrn/renda/README.md

 ### Current Progress
 Finished the implementation of techniques described in _Ray Tracing in One Weekend_.
-The net goal is to implement acceleration structures and more shapes.
+The next goal is to implement acceleration structures and more shapes.

 ### Sources
 - [Ray Tracing in One Weekend](https://github.com/petershirley/raytracinginoneweekend)